10 Best Hearing Aids of November 2024: Expert Reviewed

 Over-the-counter (OTC) hearing aids

-In August 2022, the FDA established a new hearing aids category for OTC hearing aids.
-Consumers can now purchase certain hearing aids directly from pharmacies, stores, and online retailers—with no doctor visit or prescription required.
+In October 2022, the FDA established a new category of hearing aids, OTC hearing aids.
+As a result, consumers can now purchase certain hearing aids directly from pharmacies, stores, and online retailers—with no doctor visit or prescription required.

 Based on the FDA’s final rule, [5]Federal Register.
 Medical Devices; Ear, Nose, and Throat Devices; Establishing Over-the-Counter Hearing Aids.
 Found on the internet at https://www.federalregister.gov/documents/2022/08/17/2022-17230/medical-devices-ear-nose-and-throat-devices-establishing-over-the-counter-hearing-aids OTC hearing aids: